CodingNomads/mentor-docs/docs/03_mentorship_process.md

 Setting clear expectations as well as clearly knowing _why_ the student is taking the course is incredibly helpful for themselves, and for you to keep them accountable.

 *   [Student Support Checklist](08_checklist.md)

+We suggest to keep this initial orientation call below 30 minutes.

 # CORE DUTY #1: Making your support felt